verdigado/pfa-ldap-auth/README.md

-# pfa-ldap-bridge
+# pfa-ldap-auth
-Export PostfixAdmin mailbox users with LDAP
+Export PostfixAdmin mailbox users with LDAP for authentication